vishxm/DataScienceNBs/CapGuideTask/README.md

 import PyPDF2
 ```

-## Resources
-The PDF containing the cut-off ranks data has not been downloaded from public-available websites, and if copyrights are violated, contact me for the same.
-Excel sheet has been converted by [ILovePdf.com](https://www.ilovepdf.com/) and all the credits are given to that website in helping create this project.

 ## Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.